ASZM101/aszm101.github.io/planning.md

 - Terminal-like interactivity

 ## About/Home (logo)
-Tabs for each section, use icons for now
+Tabs for each section, use icons for now, add headshot

 ### Technical experience
 - STEME internship